opoupeney/dfd/source/devguide/what-is-dreamface.rst

 DreamFace applications are a composition of user interface and data access components.
 In DreamFace these are called Views and API Routes.
 Applications are a composition of Views and API Routes dispayed on Pages with application flow driven by a Navigation Menu.

-DreamFace is built on the MEAN Stack technologies (MongoDB, ExpressJS, Angularjs and Nodejs) that have grown up by powering the internet.
+DreamFace is built on the MEAN Stack technologies (MongoDB, ExpressJS, Angularjs and Nodejs) that power today's most demanding internet applications.

+|
+|